Curriculum update for the remainder of 2020-2021

 To support committing knowledge to long term memory we have introduced "Knowledge Prompt Cards" for the humanities and science, we intend to push this out to other subjects.
 The approach uses multiple testing moments for smaller pieces of learning.

 RHJS recognises the benefits of utilising evidence based research to support our practice.
-Over the next two years we will be promoting and concentrating on elements of Rosenshine’s Principle of Instruction as a means to enhance classroom practice.

 Values at RHJS